Whatever type of running you enjoy, there’s nothing worse than experiencing chafing, blisters, and even worse problems from too-tight shoes.

 At the same time, the support features and stiffer pliability enhance the stability of the Magnifly 3.
 While most road shoes highlight zero-drop as supporting natural gait, many runners want more for.
 Some rigidity is welcome to keep feet in the proper position.
 However, the Magnifly 3 doesn’t claim to be a stability road shoe, so don’t expect the full support of that style.

 While Topo’s toe box is narrower than, say, Altra’s, runners who judge the Altra as too roomy will find a compromise with Topo.
 Their “anatomical toe box” isn’t excessively broad, keeping a snug fit while allowing toes to splay naturally.

 - Stiffness in structure helps give support

 - Styling is not a top benefit to most reviewers

 - Narrower toe box than other brands (could be a pro for those with narrower feet)

-And unlike other zero-drop running shoes, the Ghost 11 has a 12mm midsole drop that caters to medium and high arches.
+And unlike zero-drop running shoes, the Ghost 13 has a 12mm midsole drop that caters to medium and high arches.
 Plus, there’s a heel crash pad to help soften your landings, along with a Segmented Crash Pad under your forefoot for better performance.

 They may weight just under 11 ounces, but with the amount of seemingly weightless cushioning the Ghosts have, the tradeoff might be worth it.
-You also won’t find the 11s to be particularly rigid, since two types of cushioning come together to enhance responsiveness without adding bulk.
+You also won’t find it to be particularly rigid, since two types of cushioning come together to enhance responsiveness without adding bulk.

 - Support for medium and high arches